akhodakivskiy/VimFx/CONTRIBUTING-CODE.md

 1. Add a list of changes since the last version at the top of CHANGELOG.md.
-2. Update the version in package.json (see above about versioning), and, if needed, the min and max Firefox versions.
+2. Update the version in package.json (see above about versioning), and, if needed, the minimum Firefox version.
 3. Run `gulp release`, which does the following for you:
   - Adds a heading with the new version number and today’s date at the top of CHANGELOG.md.